Skip to content

 Here are the fixes, from the simplest to the most structural:

-1. Remove unnecessary includes.
+1. Removing unnecessary includes.
 The most obvious, and the most often forgotten.
 That tool marketing tested two years ago and no longer uses?
 Its include is still lingering.
-Clean house: keep only the sources that actually send.
+A clean house keeps only the sources that actually send.

-3. Flatten your record (SPF flattening).
+3. Flattening the record (SPF flattening).
 Flattening means resolving the includes once and replacing them with the corresponding ip4:/ip6:.
 Powerful, but to be handled with method (providers' IPs change).
 We devote a whole guide to it: what is SPF flattening.

-4. Split your sending by subdomain.
-Rather than stacking everything on your root domain, send marketing from mail.your-domain.com and transactional from notif.your-domain.com.
+4. Splitting the sending by subdomain.
+Rather than stacking everything on the root domain, marketing goes out from mail.example.com and transactional from notif.example.com.
 Each subdomain has its own ten-resolution budget, independent.
 It's often the most durable solution for large senders.

-5. Avoid the ptr mechanism.
+5. Avoiding the ptr mechanism.
 Slow, unreliable, and discouraged by the RFC itself.
-If it's lingering in your record, remove it.
+Lingering in a record, it deserves removal.

 The mistake not to make while fixing

-1. Run it through the analyzer again to confirm the count dropped under ten and there's no more PermError.
-See also how to check your record.
+1. A new pass through the free SPF checker confirms the count dropped under ten and there's no more PermError.
+See also how to check an SPF record.

-2. Watch your aggregate reports: a source that was failing SPF on overflow should now pass (and align).
+2. The aggregate reports: a source that was failing SPF on overflow should now pass (and align).
 That's the definitive proof the fix landed.

-A related note: don't confuse this overflow PermError with other permanent errors (invalid syntax, duplicate record).
-The breakdown is in PermError, what it means.
+A related note: this overflow PermError isn't to be confused with other permanent errors (invalid syntax, duplicate record).
+The breakdown is in the permanent-error case.

 Frequently asked questions